StaticJsCMS/static-cms/website/content/docs/middleman.md

 ```

-In the newly created `index.html` we add scripts for Simple CMS and the Netlify Identity Widget:
+In the newly created `index.html` we add scripts for Static CMS and the Netlify Identity Widget:

 ```html
 <!doctype html>